 Too Burned Out for a Fatigue Discussion?
 Heading link

-Taylor Watterson, Assistant Professor at UIC College of Pharmacy, presents to trainees at the UIC ISPOR and ISPE student chapters.
-Dr. Watterson discusses her pharmacy experience, human factors, and factors impacting community pharmacist occupational fatigue.
+Taylor Watterson, Assistant Professor at UIC College of Pharmacy, presented to the UIC ISPOR and ISPE student chapters.
+Dr. Watterson discussed her pharmacy experience, human factors, and factors impacting community pharmacist occupational fatigue.